LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

    )
    with newN in #qe
    select #newN * #newN

-The resulting sequence from the above would be the numbers: *1, 16, 81, 256, 625, 1296, 2401, 4096, 6561*.
+   // => 1, 16, 81, 256, 625, 1296, 2401, 4096, 6561

 Do
 --

-A ``do`` clause permits a block of code to be executed for each element that makes its way through the query expression.
-A do clause consists of the word "do" followed by either a single expression or a capture using either the regular curly-brace form (``{ }``) or the auto-collect curly-brace form (``{^ ^}``).
-If the code associated with a ``do`` consists of more than one expression, the code must be contained in a capture.
+A :dfn:`do` clause permits a block of code to be executed for each element that makes its way through the query expression.
+A do clause consists of the word ``do`` followed by either a single expression or a capture using either the regular curly-brace form (``{ }``) or the auto-collect curly-brace form (``{^ ^}``).
+If the code associated with a do clause consists of more than one expression, the code must be contained in a capture.

 The following examples show how the query expression do clause can be used to